Guarany Futebol Clube

 Guarany Futebol Clube, commonly referred to as Guarany de Bagé, is a Brazilian football club based in Bagé, Rio Grande do Sul.
-It currently plays in Campeonato Gaúcho Série A2, the second level of the Rio Grande do Sul state football league.
+It currently plays in Campeonato Gaúcho Série A, the top tier of the Rio Grande do Sul state football league, and the Campeonato Brasileiro Série D. Guarany is one of the oldest and most traditional football clubs in the state of Rio Grande do Sul, as the oldest club there, Sport Club Rio Grande, was founded in 1900, seven years before Guarany was.

 History

 On April 19, 1907, Guarany was founded by eleven friends at Praça da Matriz (Matriz Square).
-The club was named after Carlos Gomes' Il Guarany.
+The club was supposed to be called "Internacional", but it ended up named after Carlos Gomes' Il Guarany.
 Carlos Garrastazú, one of the club's founders, was Guarany's first president.